MithrilJS/mithril.js/docs/framework-comparison.md

 ## Why use Mithril?

 In one sentence: because **Mithril is pragmatic**.
-The 10 minutes [guide](index.md) is a good example: that's how long it takes to learn components, XHR and routing - and that's just about the right amount of knowledge needed to build useful applications.
+This [10 minute guide](index.md) is a good example: that's how long it takes to learn components, XHR and routing - and that's just about the right amount of knowledge needed to build useful applications.

 Mithril is all about getting meaningful work done efficiently.
 Doing file uploads?
 [The docs show you how](request.md#file-uploads).
 Authentication?
 [Documented too](route.md#authentication).
 Exit animations?
 [You got it](animation.md).
 No extra libraries, no magic.